E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

 It can be installed by running ``pip install -e .`` from the root directory of the package.

-It requires to have the PLUMED development version (with the cython wrapper) installed from: https://github.com/plumed/plumed2; and to source the file ``/path/to/plumed2/sourceme.sh``
+It requires to have the PLUMED development version (with the Cython wrapper) installed from: https://github.com/plumed/plumed2; and to source the file ``/path/to/plumed2/sourceme.sh``